PoorRican/react-bio-sequence-viewer/FUTURE.md

 # Bugs

+## Overview Mode
 - `.selection` doesn't handle `overflow-y: scroll` correctly
 - Remove width on last feature spacer in `#mainItems`
 - Prevent `link` option showing on context menu when only one feature is selected
 - Drag background (`feature-group`) along with features during `move`
 - Cursor class is not being set

+## Editor Mode:
+  - Select by dragging does not work in reverse
+  - when starting drag outside of `SequenceText`, `Monomer.handleDrag` is called

 # Program Features